Guidelines for Indoor Worship Services

 Originally posted May 30, 2020

 Dear brothers and sisters in Christ,

-Attendance Is Not MandatoryThough the Consistory is calling all to worship this Sunday, if you are elderly, have a medical condition, are immunocompromised, or if you are concerned about guarding your health or the health of others in your household, we encourage you to remain at home and continue to use the online worship guide.
+Attendance Is Not MandatoryThough the Consistory is calling all to worship, if you are elderly, have a medical condition, are immunocompromised, or if you are concerned about guarding your health or the health of others in your household, we encourage you to remain at home and continue to use the online worship guide.
 Pastor Tom will continue to post pre-recorded sermons there by 10:00 AM on Sundays so that you can worship at home along with us.
 We hope and pray that the situation will change soon so that we can all feel safe attending worship.